 Gluten Free – Replace the organic all purpose flour with 269 grams (1 3/4 cups) organic gluten free flour blend.

-High Altitude – Bake at 375°F for 12 to 14 minutes or until golden brown.
+High Altitude – Bake at 375°F for 12 to 14 minutes or lightly browned on the bottom.